jao/termite/readme.md

 If you want a very simple command completion for the work script, you can add the following to your .bash_profile.

     source /path/to/timesheet/work_completion.sh

-### Change the script at your own risk, no support available.
+## For multiple computers

+If you plan to use this in more than one computer, I would recommend that you use dropbox.
+Move the database there, and create a symbolic link inside this script's directory.
+Something like this:

+    mv work.db ~/Dropbox/work.db
+    ln -s ~/Dropbox/work.db work.db

+[Signup to dropbox](https://www.dropbox.com/referrals/NTIyMDkwMTA5) if you don't have an account yet, this is [my referral link](https://www.dropbox.com/referrals/NTIyMDkwMTA5) - which means if you signup using it, we both get higher space quota.

 ## To do

+* add a config file option (at the user's home directory)
 * add the option to start and stop working more than once a day
+* add the support to projects, and maybe reports based on projects
-* add better reports
+* make better reports
-* add an export feature to pdf, csv, etc.
+* add an export feature to convert the reports to pdf, csv, etc.

 ## License

 Timesheet is released under the MIT license and is copyright (c) 2010 [Code 42](http://code42.com.br)

 [Read the license](http://github.com/jao/timesheet/master/LICENSE)

+### Change the script at your own risk.